What is an ICCID Number and Why is ICCID Important?

 In order to join the global network, you need a name or identifier.
 That’s why we all receive a name and a social security number at birth.
 These identifiers help schools, employers, and government entities connect important information throughout our lives.
-SIM cards operate in a similar way but for machines and devices.
+ICCID numbers on SIM cards operate in a similar way but for machines and devices.

-As we know, a SIM card connects devices to allow back and forth communication as well as connection to the cloud.
+A SIM card connects devices to allow back-and-forth communication as well as connection to the cloud.
 An IoT SIM card is assigned identifiers to help business owners track the performance of their devices.
 Each number on the card relays valuable information about the carrier, country, and device.
 In this article, we will break down the key components of an IoT SIM Card, the ICCID number significance, and types of IoT Sim Cards.

 Key Components of an IoT SIM Card

 An IoT SIM card is a rather simple idea that operates using a complex system of numbers.
 Understanding the various numbers and other key components will help build a broader knowledge of IoT SIM card functions.

 Each IoT SIM card has a Mobile Network Operator (MNO) otherwise known as a wireless service provider.
 Certain SIM cards are able to connect to multiple MNOs.
 However, only one can be active at a time.
 Each MNO stores information on the ICCID code, the MSISDN, and the IMSI.

 What Is the ICCID?

 The Integrated Circuit Card Identifier, or ICCID, is a number that specifies the industry, region, network, and device of a SIM Card.
 The ICCID number is tied to the SIM card itself and can therefore not be changed.

 What Is the MSISDN?